Can a subpoena be used as a disguised form of discovery?

 Can a subpoena issued in a civil proceeding be quashed?
 (Newfoundland and Labrador, Canada)

-What is the test for determining unconscionability?
+What is the standard of review of a decision by a tribunal?
 (Newfoundland and Labrador, Canada)

-What is the test for a negligence claim?
+What is the difference between duties owed to a corporation and the duty owed to shareholders?
 (Newfoundland and Labrador, Canada)

 X